cIAmAShape/NGPTesting/intro-to-bash/README.md

 I would highly advise you make and mess around with your own variables to get the hang of it.
 The best way to learn bash **by far** is to practice using it.
 We will be going more in-detail about writing option flags for your bash scripts as a practice exercise for our **loops** section.

+## Arithmetic

+Arithmetic in bash is a bit... strange.
+Since every variable is treated as an untyped string, we need to use a different set of operations and syntax to properly do math.
+It becomes especially tricky once we start to assign numbers to variables.

 ## Comparisons and If/Else statements

 ## Loops